egor-badaev/EBFoundation/README.md

 # EBFoundation

-A description of this package.
+A collection of extensions and methods to speed up development